COVID-19 pandemic in New Jersey: Government response

 On May 3, 2021, Murphy announced that several capacity limits would be lifted effective May 19.
 Capacity limits would be lifted at restaurants and indoor establishments with a percentage-based cap such as retail stores, gyms, and religious establishments, allowing them to operate at whatever capacity allows for 6 feet of social distancing.
 In addition, the indoor gathering limit for house parties and social events was increased from 25 people to 50 people, capacity limits for catered events, funerals, performances, and political activities was increased to a maximum of 250 people as long as social distancing can be maintained, indoor sporting events and concerts were allowed to operate at 30% capacity, and capacity limits would be removed for outdoor gatherings while still requiring social distancing.
 He also announced that increased capacity limits planned to go in effect on May 10 would be moved up to May 7.
 Also effective May 7, indoor bar seating was allowed again and the prohibition on buffets and self-service foods was lifted.

 On May 17, 2021, Murphy lifted the outdoor mask mandate in public spaces; however, the indoor mask mandate still remained in place.

 On May 28, 2021, New Jersey lifted social distancing requirements in indoor and outdoor settings along with the indoor mask mandate for vaccinated people.
 Masks were still required in public-facing state offices, worksites closed to the public, healthcare facilities, prisons, homeless shelters, transportation facilities, childcare facilities, summer camps, and schools.

 On July 12, 2021, Murphy announced that New Jersey residents with a valid email address or phone number on-file with New Jersey Immunization Information System (NJIIS) could access a digital replacement copy of their COVID-19 immunization record using the Docket app in partnership with New York-based Docket Health, Inc.

 On July 28, 2021, Murphy recommended that all people wear masks in indoor spaces, regardless of vaccination status, due to a rise in cases caused by the more transmissible SARS-CoV-2 Delta variant.

 On August 6, 2021, Murphy announced that all students, teachers, staff and visitors in K-12 schools would be required to wear masks when the 2021–2022 school year begins.

 On August 23, 2021, Murphy announced that all Pre K-12 teachers and other school staff at all public and private schools in New Jersey would be required to be vaccinated by October 18 or be tested for COVID-19 at least once or twice a week.

 On February 7, 2022, Murphy announced that the statewide mask mandate for schools would be lifted on March 7.

-On March 7, 2022, Murphy signed an executive order lifting the state's COVID-19 public health emergency, signaling a transition of the pandemic to an endemic.
+On March 7, 2022, Murphy signed an executive order lifting the state's COVID-19 public health emergency, signaling a transition of the pandemic to an endemic state.

 On March 14, 2022, the mask mandate for state workers ended.

-On April 19, 2022, NJ Transit stopped requiring masks on their vehicles following a judge's overturning of the federal requirement that people wear masks on public transport.
+On April 19, 2022, NJ Transit stopped requiring masks on its vehicles following a federal judge's overturning of the January 2021 federal requirement that people wear masks on public transport vehicles.